jessisec/extraMetaPy/README.md

 # extraMetaPy
 The Python3 powered google dorker and metadata extractor.
+Use Google Dorks against a target domain to scrape URLs containing common filetypes.
+Download files from scraped URLs.
+Extract metadata from files into an output file.

 ### About
 extraMetaPy has two main modes: Google Dork mode or URL list mode.